State of Alaska

 Since 1990, the federal Office of Juvenile Justice and Delinquency Prevention and other entities have been providing research and technical assistance to state and local efforts to reduce DMC.
 As a result, some states and localities have demonstrated measureable successes through the implementation of innovative DMC reduction strategies.

 Since 1994, the Alaska Division of Juvenile Justice and its citizen advisory board, the Alaska Juvenile Justice Advisory Committee (AJJAC), have been working to reduce DMC in Alaska.

 Federal DMC Mandate

 The Juvenile Justice and Delinquency Prevention Act of 2002 requires states that receive certain federal juvenile justice grant funds to use a portion of those funds to address DMC.
-Click here for more information.
+Learn more about the DMC Mandate.

 DMC Activities in Alaska

 In 1994, the Alaska Juvenile Justice Advisory Committee (AJJAC) convened a DMC Workgroup to begin addressing DMC in Alaska.
-Click here to see a timeline of DJJ's DMC efforts.
+Download a timeline of DJJ's DMC efforts.

 There is a growing body of information about how DMC is created and how it is being reduced.
 DMC studies and resources have been published and are available online.
 DMC statistics are updated annually are also available online.

 DMC Rates in Alaska